clayton-allard/STAT547C-project/doc/reading_log.md

 - It doesn't matter what the base distribution is as long as the inverse CDF can draw from the uniform distribution.
 - The majority of flows being explored are triangular flows.

+## Introduction to Normalizing Flows (ECCV2020 Tutorial), Marcus Brubaker
+# November 30, 2022
+- GANs can be used to train images to create new images.